hugosaisse/hugosaisse.github.io/_teaching/2022-spring-teaching-3.md

 location: "Lisbon, Portugal"
 ---

-In this course, students were offered six projects involving different topics in data science, such as language processing, recommendation systems, predictive analysis, and data visualization.
+In this course, students were guided through six projects involving different topics in data science, such as language processing, recommendation systems, predictive analysis, and data visualization.